 Always one of the better-known Facebook alternatives, Minds has gained a lot of traction quickly.

 No need to worry about Minds tracking users and selling their data.
-The platform is open-source and built on the values of free speech and transparency.
-It launched in direct response to growing issues surrounding Facebook privacy concerns.
+The platform is open-source and built on the values of freedom of expression and transparency.
+It launched in direct response to growing issues surrounding Facebook privacy concerns and data protection.

-Minds also has their own cryptocurrency, Mind Tokens, which can be earned for creating digital content.
+Minds also has their own cryptocurrency, Mind Tokens, to reward content creators.
+These can be earned for creating digital content.
 Mind Tokens are Ethereum-based and can be exchanged for cash or used to boost your content to more viewers.

 Switch to a Facebook Alternative Today

-Choosing the right Facebook alternative depends on what you are looking for out of a social media platform.
+Choosing the right alternative depends on what you are looking for out of a platform.
 Do you want to use it for affiliate links?
 For customer interaction?
 For brand recognition?
-Or just for dropping a quick message to mom and dad?
+Or just for dropping a quick message to Mom and Dad?

-The top Facebook alternatives for affiliate marketing and niche website builders are going to be the ones with more users.
-That's why my top three recommendations are Pinterest, YouTube, and Twitter.
+The top options for affiliate marketing and niche website builders are going to be the ones with more users.
+That's why my top three best Facebook alternatives are Pinterest, YouTube, and Twitter.

 Opting for other alternatives to Facebook only makes sense if it fits your niche.